Ensemble-Based Peak Demand Probability Density Forecasting with Application to Risk-Aware Power System Scheduling: Application-neutral example

 \section{Application-neutral example}

-We envision that our approach may become broadly applicable in the scientific domain and herein present an application-neutral example to benefit a wider audience before presenting a power system-specific case study in the next section.
-Different from the case study, the theoretical nature of this example enables the calculation of a true reference for the quantile estimate and allows straightforward comparisons of our approach and a competitor against the known reference.
+To illustrate the general applicability of the proposed approach, we first present an application-neutral example before turning to the power system case study in the next section.
+This example is not a forecasting task but a controlled training experiment designed solely to assess the quality of fit.
+It demonstrates the model’s ability to approximate highly nonlinear variations in the \gls{GEV} parameters under conditions where the true reference distribution is known.
+Because the ground truth is available, model performance can be evaluated directly against it, making a validation or test split unnecessary.
+This synthetic setup, therefore, enables rigorous comparison of the proposed method with benchmark estimators under well-defined conditions.
 The data for the example consists of $\mathcal{N}=\{1,\cdots, 1000\}$ covariate--target pairs where the covariate $\boldsymbol{x}_{\mathcal{M},\mathcal{N}}$ has one dimension $\mathcal{M}=\{1\}$ and the pairs are synthesized according to the following rules:

 where the instantaneous distribution parameters are given by